We use cookies to make this site simpler. Find out more about cookies.

 Dog Walks in the Dark

 In the shorter days and longer nights of winter, it’s not uncommon for many dogs to get their daily walks during the hours of darkness.
 Though relaxing, night walks introduce a whole set of new challenges not present in the daylight.
 With reduced visibility, there are several dog walking safety measures to consider keeping you and your dog safe when walking your dog at night or early morning.
-You can read our guide to walking your dog at night here

 Stay Active